 University Police: 301.405.3555

 Talk with your student about alcohol.
-While parents may not be able to actively monitor students away from home, they can be available to talk and listen, and that is just as important.
+While you may not be able to actively monitor your student away from home, you can be available to talk and listen, and that is just as important.
 It can do more than help shape lives—it can save lives.

 Penn State.
 (2013, March 19).
 Pre-college talk between parents and teens likely to lessen college drinking.
 ScienceDaily.
 Retrieved July 3, 2014 from www.sciencedaily.com/releases/2013/03/130319124306.htm